jodersky/spray-json/README.markdown

 [![Download](https://img.shields.io/maven-central/v/io.crashbox/spray-json_2.12.svg)](https://search.maven.org/#search|ga|1|io.crashbox%20spray-json-)

 *This repository is a fork of the spray-json project.
-Its purpose is to make spray available for ScalaJS and ScalaNative.*
+Its purpose is to make spray available for ScalaJS and ScalaNative.
+As of August 2019, the changes by this fork have been merged back into the original spray-json project.*

 *It remains fully binary compatible with the upstream project and can be used as a drop-in replacement on the JVM.*